Buddy Baarcke: Coaching

-In September 2016, Baarcke was inducted to the American Swim Coaches Association's coaching Hall of Fame, and is also in the North Carolina Swimming Hall of Fame.
+In 2015 or 2016, Baarcke was inducted into the American Swimming Coaches Association's coaching Hall of Fame, (Note: Swimming World writes that he was inducted in September 2016, while on the American Swimming Coaches Association website, he is listed as being in the class of 2015.) and he is also in the North Carolina Swimming Hall of Fame and the Palm Beach County Sports Hall of Fame.

 Death

-Leonide Baarcke died on 10 March 2017, aged 85.
+Baarcke died on March 10, 2017, aged 85.